adammau2/Stork-Auto-Bot/README.md

 In your `config.json` file, you can adjust:

-- `stork.intervalSeconds`: How often the validation process runs in seconds (default: 5)
+- `stork.intervalSeconds`: How often the validation process runs in seconds (default: 15)
-- `threads.maxWorkers`: Number of concurrent validation workers (default: 1)
+- `threads.maxWorkers`: Number of concurrent validation workers (default: 10)

 ## Troubleshooting

-- If you see authentication errors, check that your username and password in config.json are correct
+- If you see authentication errors, check that your username and password in `config.json` are correct
-- If the bot fails to start, ensure your config.json file is properly formatted JSON
+- If the bot fails to start, ensure your `config.json` file is properly formatted JSON
-- If you see token-related errors after successful authentication, the tokens.json file may be corrupted - delete it and let the bot regenerate it
+- If you see token-related errors after successful authentication, the `tokens_*.json` files may be corrupted - delete them and let the bot regenerate them
 - For connection issues, check your internet connection and verify the Stork Oracle API is accessible
-- If using proxies, check that your proxies.txt is properly formatted and proxies are operational
+- If using proxies, check that your `proxies.txt` is properly formatted and proxies are operational

 ## Disclaimer